 The Fetal Alcohol Spectrum Disorder Strategy

-The Fetal Alcohol Spectrum Disorder Strategy helps with the prevention, intervention and care and support of individuals with FAS or alcohol related birth defects.
+The Fetal Alcohol Spectrum Disorder Strategy helps with the prevention, intervention and care and support of individuals with FASD or alcohol related birth defects.